 - Ramirez in Skies of Arcadia.
 His boss, Lord Galcian, wanted to Take Over the World, but Ramirez really doesn't take his death well and attempts to go a teensy bit further with the ancient superweapon they awakened together.

 - In the original Time Crisis the Big Bad Sherudo Garo is the boss of act 2.
 When he is killed, his henchman Wild Dog takes over the plan in act 3.

 Wild Dog: How could you?!
 You killed my boss!!
 What do I do now...
 I can't let things end this way!

 - Wild Dog has no reason to do this, he just feels like it.
 This becomes a trend for the series — Wild Dog is always a mercenary, and he's always the last guy you fight.

-- Subverted in Final Fantasy II: After the heroes kill The Emperor, his sidekick the Dark Knight tries to take his place, until The Emperor returns from hell, having made a pact with the devil to return to life as a demon.
-Nice Job Breaking It, Hero.
+- Subverted in Final Fantasy II: after the heroes kill the Emperor, the Dark Knight tries to take his place...but then the Emperor returns from hell to take back his throne.

 - Fawful, The Dragon of Big Bad Cackletta, was the fan favorite villain of Mario & Luigi: Superstar Saga, thanks to Nintendo's localization efforts.
-His popularity (and he wasn't seen dead) played in his transformation to a major Big Bad in the third game Bowser's Inside Story.
+His popularity (and the fact that he wasn't seen dead) played a major part in his transformation to a major Big Bad in the third game Bowser's Inside Story.

 - Call of Duty : Modern Warfare franchise.
 Vladmir Makarov was an underling of the Big Bad of Modern Warfare 1, Imran Zakhaev.
-He was the main villain in both Modern Warfare 2 and 3.
+He was the main villain in Modern Warfare 3.

 - In the Ratchet & Clank series, Captain Qwark becomes the Big Bad after the game in which he was The Dragon.